 This form of therapy was first introduced in the early 20th century.
 It involves talking to a trained psychoanalyst about one’s childhood and any traumatic events.
 Psychoanalysis aims to uncover the unconscious causes of behaviour and emotional reactions.

 CBT is another popular form of therapy.
 It teaches patients to change their thinking patterns and develop better-coping strategies.
-CBT is often used to treat anxiety disorders and mood disorders.
-As with most behavioral therapies, Cognitive behavioral therapy has long-lasting effects on your everyday existence.
+CBT is often used to to help people with anxiety and depression, but it has also been shown to reduce rates of an addiction relapse.

 IPT is a short-term therapy that focuses on changing how a person interacts with his/her environment.
 IPT is particularly helpful for people suffering from severe depression as part of a dual diagnosis.
 Treatment providers will focus on investigating the underlying causes of the condition and healing it through psychotherapeutic techniques.

 Mindfulness-Based Cognitive Behavioural Therapy